-Skyrizi (Risankizumab) has been recommended for the treatment of severe psoriasis in England and Wales.
+Skyrizi (Risankizumab) has been recommended for the treatment of severe psoriasis in adults in England and Wales.

 The National Institute for Health and Care Excellence (NICE)